top of page

 Description:

-2. Applying haldi, kumkum, and turmeric paste to the bride
+2. Applying turmeric, vermilion, and turmeric paste to the bride.

-3. Chanting of specific Manglagaur mantras and bhajans
+3. Recitation of specific Mangalagaur mantras and devotional songs.

-This ritual is mostly observed by the bride’s maternal relatives or by her and the groom’s family to mark the formal conclusion of wedding festivities and the beginning of married life rituals.
+This ritual is mainly observed by the bride’s maternal family or by the families of both the bride and groom to mark the beginning of marital religious observances.

 Importance: